Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

 The challenge looked like a simple substitution cipher challenge, so my first thought was to find patterns, perform some frequency analysis, then get cracking.

 One thing I noticed right off the bat is that only letters were substituted, digits and other characters were left alone.
 Since the title of the challenge is reddit-related, so the first thing that stood out to me, was this: `fnndp://w.xitt.wn/1d7y8g0272851.bdq`.
 It's obviously an `i.redd.it` link, which makes `.bdq` its extension.
-It's an image, so it's either `.gif`, `.webp`, or `.jpg`.
+It's an image, so it's either `.gif`, `.png`, or `.jpg`.
 Another part of the URL, `fnndp://` was clearly `https://`, meaning that combined with knowing the domain, we now have some letters for the alphabet:

 ```plaintext
 abcdefghijklmnopqrstuvwxyz    original